azadbolour/boardgame/web-ui/CONVENTIONS.md

+- TODO.
+Needs update and revision for version 0.5.

 - Do not use var.
 Use let or const.

 - Use the so-called _liberal let_ when choosing between const and let.